timeXplain -- A Framework for Explaining the Predictions of Time Series Classifiers: The timeXplain Mappings

 \subsection{Time Slice Mapping}

 We first introduce the \emph{time slice mapping}.
-The main idea is to partition the time series $\x$ into $d'$ connected subsequences, called \emph{slices}, whose lengths differ by at most $1$.
-We let $\kappa \colon \{1, \dots, d\} \to \{1, \dots, d'\}$ denote the function that assigns to each time $t$ a slice number $\kappa(t) = k$.
-To disable a slice of $\x$, that is, a fragment of the specimen, one cannot just remove it or fill it with null values as most models can cope neither with series of varying lengths nor with null values.
-Instead, any slice is replaced with the corresponding slice of a so-called \emph{replacement time series} $\r \in I$.
-Six such replacement series will be presented below, each one giving rise to another variant of the time slice mapping.
+The idea is to partition the time series $\x$ into $d'$ contiguous subseries, called \emph{slices}, whose lengths differ by at most $1$.
+Denote by $\tau \colon \{1, \dots, d\} \to \{1, \dots, d'\}$ the function that assigns to each time $t$ a slice number $\tau(t)$.
+To disable a slice of $\x$, that is, a fragment of the specimen, one cannot just contract it or fill it with missing values as most models can cope with neither.
+Instead, a slice is replaced with the corresponding slice of a so-called \emph{replacement time series} $\r \in I$.
+Five such replacement series will be presented below.
 An exemplary perturbation (using the global mean replacement) is shown in Figure~\ref{fig:timeslice perturbed}.